Surgery on Anosov flows using bi-contact geometry: Introduction

 The construction of \fullref{thm:1} gives new insight into the properties of the flows produced by Goodman surgery in virtue of the following equivalence.

-\begin{maintheorem} There are choices such that a flow generated by a Legendrian-transverse $(1,q)$-surgery on a volume preserving Anosov flow $\phi^t$ is orbit equivalent to a flow constructed by $(1,q)$-Goodman surgery on $\phi^t$.
+\begin{maintheorem} There are choices such that a flow generated by a bi-contact $(1,q)$-surgery on a volume preserving Anosov flow $\phi^t$ is orbit equivalent to a flow constructed by $(1,q)$-Goodman surgery on $\phi^t$.

 \end{maintheorem}